Electronic Applications for Meal Benefits

 ONLINE GOOGLE FORM: Consent to Share Program Eligibility Information

 FORM: Consent to Share Program Eligibility Information

 My Shoreline School District student was free/reduced last school year.
 Do I need to fill out another application?
 Yes.
 A new application must be submitted each school year unless you have already received notification that your student was directly certified for free meals.

 Do I need to submit copies of my pay stubs with my application?
 No. Do not send records with your application, although be prepared to provide supporting documents if we contact you for verification of eligibility.

 How will I be notified if my application was approved/denied?
-Once the application is processed, you will receive a copy of the determination letter by email.
-If you do not have an email address on file, you will receive a hard copy through the U.S. mail.
+Once the application is processed, you will receive a copy of the determination by email.
+If you do not have an email address on file, you will receive a letter through the U.S. mail.
 You are welcome to contact us to check on the status of your application.